PowerPowder/CCNA-notes/chapter1.md

 NOTE: Ethernet is depicted as lines here to show that there are other devices connected but aren't important

+Data-link layer is for sending the packet to the next host/router (used for each hop).

 ### Data Encapsulation

 <div style="text-align: center">